 Why are people leaving California?
 Are there still reasons to stay in California?
 Where are these people going when they leave California?
 Are companies also leaving California?
 These are questions we hear often in the news.

 For decades we’ve lived in California and our firm is based in San Jose, CA. There has always been some amount of people we know that decided they had enough and moved somewhere else.
 But recently, the times seem different as we’ve noticed firsthand a significantly larger number of friends and co-workers that have decided it was time to leave Golden State.

-Then, when getting the car serviced at the dealership we've used for more than 15 years, where the same woman has been the Service Manager, she shared that they have been installing more trailer hitches than ever before as people want to pull a trailer because they are moving out of state.
+Recently a significant number of personal friends, many who were born and raised in California, decided to move out of state.
+For example, we were getting our car serviced at the local dealership we’ve used for more than 15 years, where the same woman has been the Service Manager.
+She shared that the dealership has been installing more trailer hitches than ever before because so many people were moving out of state.

-Next, while doing a routine visit with my doctor and without prompting, shared that each week he has clients telling him they are moving out of California.
-So, together these experiences are casual indicators that more people are heading for the California exit.
+Next, while doing a routine visit with my doctor and without prompting, he shared that each week he has clients telling him they are moving out of California, and he is considering it as well.
+We also have clients who have been moving out of state, so together these experiences are casual indicators that more people are heading for the California exit.